What is the IAEA?

 A PR cannot administer an estate under the IAEA if the will or testament prohibits it.
 An interested person can also provide a court-approved reason why the PR should not have the authority to administer the estate under the IAEA.

 Full Authority and Limited Authority to Administer an Estate Under the IAEA

 Estate administration begins after the court issues the letters of administration or letters testamentary, which grants the PR’s authority level.

-With full authority, the PR administers the estate independently.
-In other words, the representative has the granted authority to sell real estate, distribute assets, or obtain a secured loan without court approval (as long as notice of proposed action procedures are followed).
+With full authority, the PR administers the estate independently, and has the ability to sell real estate, or obtain a secured loan without court approval (as long as notice of proposed action procedures are followed).

 A PR with limited authority has the discretion to administer the estate under IAEA terms but requires court supervision to: